-- Coral (1.42) Dependency-style Generic Haskell [9] is supported, i.e., generic functions can be written in a simpler and more natural style.
+- Emerald (1.80) Generic views for generic types [12] are now supported.
+Furthermore, the implementation of type-indexed types is improved.
+This release also supports GHC 6.8.2 while still being backwards compatible with GHC 6.6. - Diamond (1.62) This version builds correctly under GHC 6.6.
+It also fixes bugs with gread and gshow when handling labeled records and infix constructors. - Diamond (1.60) Generic views as described in the generic views paper [4] are now supported.
+This release also corrects a few errors that occur with default cases. - Coral (1.42) Dependency-style definitions of type-indexed functions [10] are supported, i.e., generic functions can be written in a simpler and more natural style.
 In particular, type signatures of generic functions have become simpler there is no need to define kind-indexed types any longer.
-Local redefinition, generic abstraction, and default cases are now implemented as described in "Exploring Generic Haskell" [8]. - Beryl (1.23) Syntax for using Con and Label in generic functions has slightly changed.
+Local redefinition, generic abstraction, and default cases are now implemented as described in "Exploring Generic Haskell" [9]. - Beryl (1.23) Syntax for using Con and Label in generic functions has slightly changed.
 Added constructor and default cases.
 Improved support for the module system.
 Revamped specialisation mechanism - it is now demand driven and generates less code.
 Numerous bug fixes.